Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $50$ (d) $33$

 Solution: Assume $x$ as much is removed from one and is added to the other.
-After this manipulation, the masses becomes $m'_1=m-x$ and $m'_2=m+x$.
+After this manipulation, the masses become $m'_1=m-x$ and $m'_2=m+x$.
 On the other hand, the force between them $F'$, as a result, gets reduced $25\%$ as much as the original force $F$.
 This means \[F'=F-0.25F=0.75F\] Now, form their ratio and apply universal gravitation law to find the unknown $x$ \begin{gather*} \frac{F'}{F}=\frac{m'_1}{m_1}\times \frac{m'_2}{m_2} \\\\ \frac 34=\frac{m-x}{m}\times \frac{m+x}{m}\\\\ \frac{3}{4}=\frac{m^2-x^2}{m^2}\\\\ 3m^2=4m^2-4x^2 \\\\ \Rightarrow 4x^2=m^2 \\\\ \Rightarrow x=\frac{m}{2} \end{gather*} This computation shows us that we must subtract by $50\%$ from one and add to the other.
 Thus, the correct answer is (c).

-Problem (24): Imagine a point between the Moon and Earth where if an object is placed there, the net force applied on it from the Moon and Earth be zero.
+Problem (24): Imagine a point between the Moon and Earth where if an object is placed there, the net force applied on it from the Moon and Earth is zero.
 How many times is the distance of that point from the Earth's center relative to the Moon's center?
 (Take Earth's mass to be $81$ times the Moon's mass).

 (a) $9$ (b) $10$